 All of our renters have the option of applying a $50 credit toward the purchase of their rental wetsuit and adopting it for good.
 They can also choose to apply that credit toward the purchase of a different wetsuit in our inventory with the understanding that there may be a short wait until the right wetsuit becomes available.

 Because we need to dedicate our full rental fleet to fulfilling rental orders during the height of the triathlon season, we only list the occasional overstock models that won't be needed during that time for direct purchase on our website.

-We host an online Stock Clearance Sale in the fall.
-Sign up to get an alert!×
+We host a huge online Stock Clearance Sale in the fall.
+Don't miss it!×

 WetsuitRental.com was founded in 2006 by Jim McCann.
 Then-president of the country's largest and most successful triathlon club, the San Diego Tri Club, Jim was witness to a surge in the popularity of triathlons as everyday folks turned to the sport as a vehicle for improving their health and well-being.